Singularities of mappings on ICIS and applications to Whitney equisingularity: Map germs with an icis in the source

 \begin{theorem} Let $(X,0)$ be an \textsc{icis} and $f:(X,0)\rightarrow (\CC^p,0)$ of finite singularity type, then $f$ is $\eqA$\mdash finite if, and only if, $(X,f)$ is $\eqA$\mdash finite.
 Furthermore, in this case,

 \end{theorem}

-\begin{remark} With this result we see clearly that if a map germ has smooth source and it is stable in the usual sense then it is stable (and vice versa). \end{remark}
+\begin{note} With this result we see clearly that if a map germ has smooth source and it is stable in the usual sense then it is stable (and vice versa). \end{note}

 This theorem allows us to prove a very useful result, the \textit{Mather-Gaffney criterion} for germs with an \textsc{icis} in the source.